 3. Wake up early to explore and take pictures of empty Vienna

-4. Go for a swim in the Danube or at some of the city open air pools.
+4. Go for a swim in the Danube, ponds or pools around the city

 We have to admit that we never went for a swim in the Danube, but it is what most of our friends are doing, if they are spending the summer in Vienna.
 Also there are many beautiful open air pools around the city.
 For top tips on where to take a swim, read our blog post about Top Open Air Pools and Ponds in and around Vienna here.

 5. Shopping Spree in a mall

-If you are more of a person of action, instead of taking an afternoon nap, spend the hottest part of the day in some of the air conditioned shopping malls.
-Our favorite mall is SCS, but if you prefer something closer, then head over to the Donauzentrum.
+Instead of taking an afternoon nap, spend the hottest part of the day in some of the air conditioned shopping malls.
+Our favorite mall is SCS, but if you prefer something closer to the city center, then Donauzentrum is a great choice.
 We would advise you to stay away from shopping streets like Mariahilferstrasse or Kaertnerstrasse when it is too hot.
 You will find exactly the same shops, and even new ones, in shopping malls then the streets.
 Check more on this topic in our blog post about shopping in Vienna.

 6. Spend the day in a spa.